BitPassion/v2.vuejs/source/guide/components.md

 ## List and Components

 For an Array of Objects, you can combine a component with `v-repeat`.
-In this case, for each Object in the Array, a child component will be created using that Object as its `$data`, and the specified component as the constructor.
+In this case, for each Object in the Array, a child ViewModel will be created using that Object as its `$data`, and the specified component as the constructor.

 ``` html
 <ul id="list-example">